awestover/enchantedForest/story/story2_alekenglish.md

 about how much his life had been drastically altered in the past week.

 And then they heard screams, from far away, in the direction of the main cavern.
+Bob and Bucky looked at each other, and noded, they were in sync.
+They both knew that they both knew that this was likely minions of Malimost coming after Bob because of this curse that was on him as "the chosen one".
+Whispering felt appropriate in the situation.

+"We have to get away from llama land.
+We should take the teleporter to storm land" Bucky whispered.

+"They're probably going to be heading towards the teleporter to stop us from escaping..."
+Bob noted.

+"They might not know where it is."
+Bucky noted.

+Bob took inventory.
+He had a vial of diamas that Mercury had given him, in addition to his enhanced shepherds crook.
+In his figth with the unicorn he had XXX
+Bucky had some weapons too.

 - escape to the telporter with Azeala and Mercury (Mercury can die though)
 - Azeala introduces Bob to a mentor in the storm land